bazelbuild/bazel/site/docs/visibility.md

 *   `["//visibility:public"]`: Anyone can use this rule.
 *   `["//visibility:private"]`: Only rules in this package can use this rule.
-    Rules in `javatests/foo/bar` can always use rules in `java/foo/bar`.

 *   `["//some/package:__pkg__", "//other/package:__pkg__"]`: Only rules in
     `some/package/BUILD` and `other/package/BUILD` have access to this rule.
     Note that sub-packages do not have access to the rule; for example,